-The Minister for Health announced a Temporary Assistance Scheme to support private and voluntary nursing homes with additional costs due to coronavirus (COVID-19).
+The Minister for Health has approved a further extension of the outbreak assistance scheme up to 31 December 2022.
+The Temporary Assistance Scheme provides support to private and voluntary nursing homes with additional costs due to coronavirus (COVID-19).

-The HSE administers the Scheme and makes payments to the Nursing Homes. the National Treatment Purchase Fund (NTPF) will administer the application process and provides support and advice to the HSE.
+The Standard Assistance Payment element of the Scheme ceased from 1 July 2021.
+The HSE administers the Scheme and makes payments to the Nursing Homes.
+The National Treatment Purchase Fund (NTPF) will administer the application process and provides support and advice to the HSE.

-Guide to the further extended COVID-19 Temporary Assistance Payment Scheme (PDF, 108 KB, 7 pages)
+Guide to the further extended COVID-19 Temporary Assistance Payment Scheme (PDF,36 KB, 5 pages)

 About the scheme

-The Further Extended COVID-19 Temporary Assistance Payment Scheme consists of a Standard Assistance Payment and an Outbreak Assistance Payment.
+The COVID-19 Temporary Assistance Payment Scheme consists of an Outbreak Assistance Payment.

 The maximum level of financial support under the Scheme is calculated by reference to the average number of residents in the Nursing Home in the month preceding the month to which the claim relates.

-Applicants should read and understand the Application Form, Scheme Procedures document (a guide to the scheme) and relevant claim forms carefully prior to submitting an application for funding.
+Applicants should read and understand the Scheme Procedures document (a guide to the scheme) and relevant claim forms carefully prior to submitting an application for funding.

 Types of assistance available